-This section of applies to free-standing Evaluation & Treatment (E&T) facilities and E&T units within community hospitals that have a current (active) contract directly with HCA's Division of Behavioral Health and Recovery (DBHR).
+This section of applies to free-standing Evaluation & Treatment (E&T) facilities and E&T units within community hospitals that have a current (active) contract directly with the agency.
 This information does not apply to any other facility.

 The identified population are clients mandated by a court process for a civil commitment stay of 90-180 days.
 (See Section 204P of the enacted 2018 Washington State Budget, Chapters 246-320 and 246-322 WAC, and RCW 71.05.)